 Can Hearing Loss Be Reversed Naturally?

 The short answer: it depends on the type.
+Hearing loss falls into three categories, and only one is naturally reversible.

-Mixed hearing loss is a combination of both types.
+Mixed hearing loss combines both forms.

 1. Protect Your Ears from Noise